-- C1 First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2021. - · Include early decision, early action, and students who began studies during summer in this cohort. - Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution). - · Since the total may include students who did not provide gender data, the detail need not sum to the total.
+- C1 First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2020. - · Include early decision, early action, and students who began studies during summer in this cohort. - Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution). - · Admitted applicants should include wait-listed students who were subsequently offered admission.

-Total first-time, first-year (freshman) men who applied 3358 Total first-time, first-year (freshman) women who applied 6529 Total first-time, first-year (freshman) men who were admitted 2132 Total first-time, first-year (freshman) women who were admitted 4351 Total full-time, first-time, first-year (freshman) men who enrolled 581 Total part-time, first-time, first-year (freshman) men who enrolled 12 Total full-time, first-time, first-year (freshman) women who enrolled 1051 Total part-time, first-time, first-year (freshman) women who enrolled 15 Total first-time, first-year (degree-seeking) who applied 9914 Total first-time, first-year (degree-seeking) who were admitted 6493 Total first-time, first-year (degree-seeking) who enrolled 1659
+Total first-time, first-year (freshman) men who applied 2926 Total first-time, first-year (freshman) women who applied 6090 Total first-time, first-year (freshman) men who were admitted 2107 Total first-time, first-year (freshman) women who were admitted 4755 Total full-time, first-time, first-year (freshman) men who enrolled 518 Total part-time, first-time, first-year (freshman) men who enrolled 18 Total full-time, first-time, first-year (freshman) women who enrolled 1041 Total part-time, first-time, first-year (freshman) women who enrolled 20